edmazur/everquest-robot-stanvern/README.md

 # Capabilities
 - Discord: Listens for reported ToDs and saves them to a database.
 - Discord: Listens for messages in announcement/batphone channels and records them in a separate audit channel.
-- Discord: Listens for messages in batphone channels, then sends an alert through PagerDuty.
 - Discord: Listens for screenshots of the char info part of the UI, then replies with a scrape summary of the name/class/level/exp.
 - Discord: Listens for requests to show item info, then posts screenshots from the P99 wiki.
 - Discord: Writes current/upcoming/later raid target windows to a channel.